Preselector gearbox: Cotal

-de Normanville
+De Normanville

 During the 1930s, Humber cars were fitted with a four-speed preselector gearbox produced by Laycock-de Normanville.
 It was broadly similar to the Wilson, but used direct hydraulic actuation of the brake bands (selected via a lever on the steering column) therefore avoiding the need for a change-gear pedal.

 Talbot

-Several Talbot cars in the 1930s— such as the 1932-1935 Talbot AX65 Darracq— used an "accelerating gearbox" designed by Georges Roesch, based on the Wilson patents.
+Several Talbot cars in the 1930s— such as the 1932–1935 Talbot AX65 Darracq— used an "accelerating gearbox" designed by Georges Roesch, based on the Wilson patents.
 The Roesch gearbox was vastly revised in both design and materials, resulting in a lighter gearbox that was able to withstand three times the power of the Wilson gearbox.

 This gearbox would automatically pre-select first gear when reverse was engaged.
 On engaging second gear, the gearbox would then pre-select third, and fourth when third was engaged.
 It would then cycle between third and fourth until another gear was pre-selected manually.
 Initial versions were produced without any form of clutch, however a centrifugal clutch was soon added to the design.
 Described by Talbot as the 'Traffic Clutch'. this was a simple device, with two radially swinging shoes (similar to a drum brake).

 Viratelle

-An early pre-selector gearbox was a prototype three-speed motorcycle gearbox patented by :fr:Marcel Viratelle in France in 1906.
+An early pre-selector gearbox was a prototype three-speed motorcycle gearbox patented by Marcel Viratelle in France in 1906.
 The design and production were very compact.

 Tiger tanks

-The 1942-1945 German Tiger I armoured tank used a form of pre-selective gearbox that was built by Maybach and offered 8 ratios.
+The 1942–1945 German Tiger I armoured tank used a form of pre-selective gearbox that was built by Maybach and offered 8 ratios.
 The shift mechanism was hydraulic, to reduce driver effort.
 Clutches were used in combinations, allowing many more ratios than actuators.
 There were three hydraulic cylinders, each with two positions and controlling dog clutches for gear trains arranged on four shafts.
 The cylinders were controlled by a rotary valve on a simple quadrant gear lever and activated by pushing the lever sideways into its gate.
 The combination of the three cylinders permitted eight different ratios, although in reverse these were limited to just the lowest four.
 When a captured Tiger I tank was studied by the British in 1943, the report on the gearbox was carried out by Armstrong Siddeley motors.